 - Have galactosemia -- a disorder that keeps them from breaking down a sugar called galactose in milk

-- Are allergic to cow's milk (however, about half of babies who are allergic to cow’s milk are also allergic to soy)
+- Have an intolerance to cow's milk (keep in mind that about half of babies who have this intolerance are also intolerant of soy)

-A small number of babies are allergic to cow's milk or soy protein.
+A small number of babies are intolerant of cow's milk or soy protein.
 If they drink cow's milk, they will have symptoms such as:

 These babies need special predigested formulas -- also called hydrolyzed or hypoallergenic formulas.
 The milk proteins in these formulas have already been broken down so baby doesn't have an allergic reaction to them.

 Partially Hydrolyzed Formula